Kirk Cameron: Evangelistic ministry

 Cameron and Comfort participated in a televised debate with atheists Brian Sapient and Kelly O'Conner of the Rational Response Squad, at Calvary Baptist Church, in Manhattan, on May 5, 2007.
 It was moderated by ABC's Martin Bashir and parts of it were aired on Nightline.
 At issue was the existence of God, which Comfort stated at various times during his ministry that he could prove scientifically without relying on faith or the Bible.
 However, he never committed to this restriction for the debate, itself, as later clarified by The Christian Post in a correction they made at the very end of their article about the debate.
 The audience was composed of both theists and atheists.
 Points of discussion included atheism and evolution.
 While Sapient contended during his arguments that Comfort violated the rules by talking about the Ten Commandments, Cameron later stated on The Way of the Master Radio that the rules of the debate did not say that the Bible could never be referenced, but rather that Comfort simply had to come up with one argument that did not reference the Bible or faith.
 During the debate, Cameron referred to the absence of a crocoduck to dispute the theory of evolution, which then became a meme to highlight misconceptions about the theory.

 In November 2009, Cameron and others distributed free copies of an altered version of Charles Darwin's On the Origin of Species on college campuses in the United States.
 The book consisted of Darwin's text with chapters of the book removed, and with an added introduction by Comfort reiterating common creationist assertions about Darwin and evolution.
 The book was criticized by scientists and Darwin's biographers who criticized the omission of key chapters of the book, and who stated that its introduction contains misinformation about Darwin, and long-refuted creationist arguments about the science of evolution, such as the linking of Nazi racial theories to Darwinist ideas.
 Comfort later said that the four chapters were chosen at random to be omitted in order to make the book small enough to be affordable as a giveaway, with the absent chapters available for download, but that the missing chapters were included in the second edition, which had a smaller text size that made printing the entire book as a giveaway affordable.
 The second edition still lacks Darwin's preface and glossary of terms.
 The National Center for Science Education arranged a campaign to distribute an analysis of the Comfort introduction and a banana bookmark at colleges across the United States, a reference to Comfort's presentation of the banana as evidence for the existence of God.

+For many years, Cameron warned that sinners would be tormented in Hell.
+In December 2025, Cameron announced his updated view that non-Christians who die will instead be destroyed to nonexistence, a belief known as annihilationism.